chinapedia/wikipedia.abstract.en/Page/Shinto.md

 In the myth, the birth of the god of fire (_Kagu-tsuchi_) causes the death of Izanami, who descends into _Yomi-no-kuni_, the netherworld.
 Izanagi chases her there, but runs away when he finds the dead figure of his spouse.[51]
 As he returns to the land of the living, Amaterasu (the sun goddess) is born from his left eye, Tsukiyomi (the moon deity) from his right eye, and Susanoo (the storm deity) is born from Izanagi's nose.[52]

-Karasuzumo_purification_ritual.jpg tournament at the Kamigamo Jinja in Kyoto.]]
+tournament at the Kamigamo Jinja in Kyoto.]]

 Impurity

 Shinto teaches that certain deeds create a kind of ritual impurity that one should want cleansed for one's own peace of mind and good fortune rather than because impurity is wrong.
 Wrong deeds are called , which is opposed to .
 Normal days are called "day" (_ke_), and festive days are called "sunny" or, simply, "good" (_hare_).[53]

 Those who are killed without being shown gratitude for their sacrifice will hold a (grudge) and become powerful and evil _kami_ who seek revenge (_aragami_).[54]
 Additionally, if anyone is injured on the grounds of a shrine, the area must be ritually purified.
-Haraegushi (祓串) for purification|thumb|upright=0.8

 Purification

-Jichinsai-himorogi.jpg Purification rites called Harae are a vital part of Shinto.
+Purification rites called Harae are a vital part of Shinto.
 They are done on a daily, weekly, seasonal, lunar, and annual basis.
 These rituals are the lifeblood of the practice of Shinto.[55]
 Such ceremonies have also been adapted to modern life.
 New buildings made in Japan are frequently blessed by a Shinto priest called during the , and many cars made in Japan have been blessed as part of the assembly process.
 Moreover, many Japanese businesses built outside Japan have a Shinto priest perform ceremonies.
 On occasion, priests visit annually to re-purify.

 Afterlife